Corvusoft/restbed/README.md

 Corvusoft's Restbed Framework is provided AS IS WITHOUT WARRANTY OF ANY KIND; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

 ## Support